 Why This Lehigh Valley Start-Up Is Asking You To Rate Restaurants Privately

-Course™️doesn’t make recommendations - or publicly grade people’s businesses with a one-size-fits-all rating.
-Instead, Course™️continually calculates your personal compatibility with restaurants based on the information you provide through fun personal taste quizzes and your private ratings of the restaurants you’ve visited.
+Paire™️ doesn’t make recommendations in the traditional sense - or publicly grade people’s businesses with a one-size-fits-all rating.
+Instead, Paire continually calculates your own personal compatibility with restaurants & bars based on your Personal Taste Profile.

-Few would argue the fact that the industry revealing media that offers a glimpse behind the swinging doors (like the book “Kitchen Confidential”, films like “Chef”, “Jiro Dreams of Sushi”, Burnt” & “Waiting” or shows like “Iron Chef”, “Chopped” and “Top Chef”) have all served to elevate Chefs, and the culinary arts in general, to unprecedented heights of celebrity.
+Few would argue the fact that the industry related media that offers the public a mere glimpse behind the swinging doors (like the book “Kitchen Confidential”, films like “Chef”, “Jiro Dreams of Sushi”, Burnt” & “Waiting” or shows like “Iron Chef”, “Chopped” and “Top Chef”) have all served to elevate Chefs, and the culinary arts in general, to unprecedented heights of celebrity.

 In fact, some might say that the cooking competition shows have given complex beautiful dishes and the culinary artists who create them (under serious pressure and time constraints) so much exposure that they’ve raised the mainstream expectation of what “dining” is (or could be) all across the country.

-In fact, while we were conducting market research for our new app: Course, I often askeds people how frequently they dined out and how they’d decide on which restaurants to visit.
+In fact, while we conducting market research for Paire, Josh Sapienza often asked people how frequently they dined out and how they’d decide on which restaurants to visit.

-Occasionally, I’d encounter some who’d claim that they “…don’t really dine out.”.
+Occasionally, I’d encounter some who’d claim that they ‘…oh, we don’t really dine out.’. “

-Being armed with a ton of data from multiple reliable sources and decades of first hand experience - I couldn’t believe what I was hearing so, I’d press a bit… and say something along the lines of: “So, you’re telling me you don’t go out to eat…like ever?”.
+Being armed with a ton of data from multiple reliable sources and decades of first hand experience - Sapienza couldn’t believe what he was hearing so, he’d press a bit… and say something along the lines of: “So, you’re telling me you don’t go out to eat…like ever?”.

 And they’d say: “No. Not really.”.

-I’d continue: “So you make every meal at home?
+He’d continue: “So you make every meal at home?
 Breakfast, lunch and dinner?
-7 days a week - and never go out or order-in from a restaurant?
+7 days a week - and never go out or order-in from a restaurant!?”

-When I’d ask them to clarify what they meant by: “…not to a restaurant.” they’d respond with something like:
+When asked to clarify what they meant by: “…not to a real restaurant.” they’d respond with something like:

-“We just go to diners or Carabas or Applebee’s or Perkins or grab take out from the corner bar… or order Domino’s.”
+“We just go to diners or Carrabbas or Applebee’s or Perkins or grab take out from the corner bar… or order Domino’s.”

-And I’d be like: “Oh, OK… You know those are all restaurants right?”
+And Sapienza would explain: “Oh, OK… You know those are all real restaurants right?”

-And they’d say: “Well, I mean we don’t go out to like real restaurants…” or “well…yeah they’re restaurants but they’re not fancy.”.
+And they’d say: “Well, I mean we don’t go out to like fancy restaurants…”

-I mean, they not only validate the appreciation of simple comfort foods; they, literally, give these not-so-simple “greasy spoon” bars & restaurants an amount of exposure that most of them couldn’t afford in 10 lifetimes - and I thought: Man, if we could have even a fraction of that kind of impact…where people felt more included and their personal taste was more celebrated instead of trivialized …we’d be doing something really good.
+This programming not only validated the appreciation of simple comfort foods; they, literally, give these not-so-simple “greasy spoon” bars & restaurants an amount of exposure that most of them couldn’t afford in 10 lifetimes - and I thought: Man, if we could have even a fraction of that kind of impact…where people felt more included and their personal taste was more celebrated instead of trivialized …we’d be doing something really good.”

 https://www.distractify.com/p/do-the-restaurants-pay-to-be-on-diners-drive-ins-and-dives

-Although trying new restaurants is one of my favorite pastimes - for some people, choosing a restaurant can be intimidating …especially when you’re on unfamiliar with an area or just don’t go out all that often.
-Pleasant dining experience can be a lot like a bad date - huge waste of time that sometimes results in people giving up or sticking with what’s familiar.
+Although trying new restaurants is a popular pastime, for many of us on a budget, choosing a restaurant can be intimidating …especially when you’re in an unfamiliar with an area or just don’t go out all that often.
+Enjoyable dining experience can be a roll of the dice or a lot like a blind date - a potential waste of time and money that could easily result in wanting to give up on finding something new and deciding that venturing out just isn’t worth it.

-So it became very clear, very quickly, that we could help increase sales for our neighborhoods’ struggling restaurants simply by increasing the chances that people are going to love the next restaurant they try… and having even the smallest hand in helping independent restaurants now - while they need more help than ever - was worth going all in.
+So it became very clear, very quickly to Sapienza that he and his small team of software engineers could help increase sales for our neighborhoods’ struggling restaurants simply by increasing the chances that people are going to love the next restaurant they try… and have even the smallest hand in helping independent restaurants succeed.

 At the end of the day, restaurants are a public celebration of diversity.
 But not just diversity of taste… restaurants celebrate a diversity of: cultures, geography, heritage, personal experiences and artistic expressions.